 Eventually make your way up to the Frankish Castle (not much remains except an impressive example of repurposing) followed by the same path to Agios Konstatinos.
 Once you see the church, you know you’re on the unofficial sunset viewing platform.
 From here, you’ll get quite the epic view of, what I still say, are the best sunsets in the Aegean.

-For dinner, grab the cheapest and close to the best gyros out there at To Souvlaki Tou Pepe.
+For dinner on this last day of the 2 day Paros itinerary, grab the cheapest and close to the best gyros out there at To Souvlaki Tou Pepe.
 I can still remember the crisp of the shavings of pork and the crunch of the fries dashed with paprika.
 Simply delicious.

 Next: Head to Santorini

 From Paros, there are a lot of islands that you can hop to next but one that’ll make a lot of sense is the famous island of Santorini especially if you’re working with something like 2 weeks in the Western Cyclades.

 The great thing about renting a car from Karent is that their shop is right by the ferry terminal so after we had our final breakfast at Eri Hotel (loading up with a ton of coffee and Greek yogurt), we dropped off our trusty Suzuki and walked to the port.

 From this 2 day Paros itinerary, I hand it over to the 3 day Santorini itinerary guide where you can see exactly how we spent our time on the Western Cyclades’ most well-known island.